AndreaBarghigiani/pmdreamland/notes/journal.md

 ### Day 3
 Started to work on a bulk edit solution to allow users to update all the opened tasks in one go.
 Kinda of complex but right now I started with creating a context just for the editing part that will keep all the tasks in a transformed way, hope this will make easier when we need to update spedific part of the whole set of data.

+### Day 4
+The UI for the bulk edit is working and I am able to update the local state with the user changes.
+Now I need to understand how to tell to db to update multiple rows at once.